carlyemiddleton/funboot/README.md

 ## Two Intercepts

-Note: The function pffr() from the package *refund*, which we use to fit our method's functional regression model, estimates two different intercepts:  one constant intercept, and one radius-varying intercept.
+Note: pffr() estimates two different intercepts:  one constant intercept, and one radius-varying intercept.
 The $\beta_0(r)$ in our manuscript is the sum of these two intercepts, and its confidence band can be estimated via funboot::lin_comb_CB() with argument lin.comb=list().  funboot::wildBS_CB() produces separate confidence bands for each intercept.